vndmtrx/check-cmake-example/README.md

 ### Code Coverage Support

-This example implements Code Coverage Reports.
+This example implements Code Coverage Reports using either using either gcov or lcov.
 If you want to check them, you should run the following command after `make test`:

 ```
 $ make gcov
 $ make lcov
 ```

 The coverage reports will be into `Coverage` folder.
+In the case of lcov, you can see into the browser, opening the `index.html` file on the folder above.

 ### Valgrind Support